TERMS AND CONDITIONS

 2.5 All Orders are placed by the Buyer on condition that spare parts and identical replacements for the Goods supplied by the Seller will be available to the Buyer at a fair and reasonable price for a period of ten (10) years from the date of the Order and that prior to the Goods or spare parts thereof being made obsolete at least twelve (12) months' written notice will be given by the Seller.

 2.6 The Seller must advise the Buyer in writing of all the proposed changes in the Specification or method of construction and assembly of the Goods supplied including but not limited to changes in form, fit or function, service life, reliability, maintainability, interchangeability or safety.
 In the event of the Buyer accepting the changes written approval will be provided to the Seller.
-For the avoidance of doubt, this shall not affect the Buyer's rights of inspection under this Section 3 or imply any acceptance by the Buyer.
+For the avoidance of doubt, this shall not affect the Buyer's rights of inspection under this Clause 2 or imply any acceptance by the Buyer.

 3. ORDER OF PRECEDENCE